 The study’s interest lies in solar energy interventions in Abuja, home to around 3.8 million people (NBS, 2020).
 A survey was carried out after the reconnaissance survey to sample several solar energy users across the FCT.
 In the survey, sample from the population was obtained by disaggregating each Area Council into urban, peri-urban, and rural areas.
 Sampling techniques steps, as outlined in Ajay and Micah (2014) and Taherdoost (2018) was employed.
 The current study has strategically considered the Taherdoost approach to establish the study’s sampling process.
 The target population was categorized according to solar energy users in the FCT and across the six Area Councils.
 The sampling frame includes households, agencies and communities that have access to one or more solar PV mini-grid interventions (either public, private and/or private-public funded), rooftop solar energy systems and others that employ any kind (either modern or raw state) of solar energy resource for commercial or domestic use.
 However, currently, there is no estimated number or assessment study on solar energy resource users across all Area Councils in the FCT.
 More so, two control groups/cases would be selected from those users who are not connected to the grid/ have no access to grid electricity and those who have access to the grid.
 The intervention provides the test case, and the baseline is the control case.
 Equation 1 was used to estimate the size of solar energy users in the FCT.
 The equation was employed to estimate levels of precision and risk that the researcher is willing to accept, based on Bartlett et al. (2021), originally based on Cochran and Wiley (1977).

-no= Z2p(1-p)e2 (Eqn.
+no= Z2p(1-p)e2 (Eq.
 1)

 Where, no is the estimated sample size, Z is the critical value of the desired confidence level, e is the margin of error, p is the estimated proportion of an attribute that is present in the population.